-We learn that Alexander M. Colchett, one John M. Colchett, of the firm of John M. Colchett & Co., of New Orleans.
-He was hetween 20 and 21 years of age, and a respecta-Though oppressed with grief for the loss of ble member of one of the most wealthy and
+We learn that Alexander M. Colchett, one A. Cook, (another of the murdered patriots,) of the victims of Cuban vengeance, was the having accompanied him through a long and son of a wealthy and highly respectable merperilous service in the reconnoisance of the chant of Charleston, S. C., and a brother of John M. Colchett, of the firm of John M. Colchett & Co., of New Orleans.
+He was between 20 and 21 years of age, and a respecta-Though oppressed with grief for the loss of ble member of one of the most wealthy and a beloved brother, and of my dear friend Gil respected families of South Carolina.
+He had man A. Cook, who was brutally murdered in resided for some time in New Orleans, and was Havana, on the 16th inst., by the Spanish author a member of the Washington Artillery, of

-The St. Louis Republican states that S. C. by any one, but acted from his own noble im Jones and T. C. Veasy, included in the list of pulses, which were always on the side of the the persons shot at Havans, were two young
+The St. Louis Republican states that S. C. by any one, but acted from his own noble im Jones and T. C. Vensy, included in the list of pulses, which were always on the side of the the persons shot at Havans, were two young